Murchison Radio-astronomy Observatory

-The Murchison Radio-astronomy Observatory (MRO) was established by CSIRO (Commonwealth Scientific and Industrial Research Organisation) in 2009.
-It lies in a designated radio quiet zone located near Boolardy Station in the Murchison Shire of Western Australia, about 800 km north of Perth on the traditional lands of the Wajarri peoples.
+Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory was established by CSIRO, Australia's national science centre in 2009.
+It lies in a designated radio quiet zone located near Boolardy Station in the Murchison Shire of Western Australia, about 800 km north of Perth on the traditional lands of the Wajarri people.

 It is one of two core sites for the international Square Kilometre Array (SKA) project, the other being located in South Africa.
 As part of this project, there have been two technology and science pathfinders, both established by 2012: